Travel guide

 Why is roaming on a cruise so expensive?

-Because on the high seas, mobile phones connect to onboard satellite antennas, outside the European "roam like at home" regulation.
-The per-megabyte price is very high.
-It's safe to deactivate data when boarding and only use the ship's Wi-Fi or wait until you reach port.
+Because on the high seas, the mobile connects to onboard satellite antennas, outside the European regulation of "roaming like at home."
+The price per megabyte is extremely high.
+The safest thing is to deactivate data when boarding and only use the ship's Wi-Fi or wait until port.

-Can roaming be activated accidentally on a plane?
+Can roaming be activated on a plane unintentionally?

 Is roaming or an eSIM better for travel?

 Within the EU, included roaming is sufficient.
-Outside the EU, an eSIM is usually much cheaper and more controlled: you pay a fixed price for your GB and there are no surprises.
-Plus, you install it without changing cards and it activates in 1 minute.
+Outside the EU, an eSIM is usually much cheaper and more controlled: you pay a fixed price for your GBs and there are no surprises.
+Plus, you install it without changing your card and it activates in 1 minute.

 Should I activate or deactivate roaming when traveling?

 It depends.
 Within the EU, activate it to use your tariff at no extra cost.
-Outside the EU, if you use an eSIM for data, deactivate roaming on your Spanish line so it doesn't generate expensive consumption.
-You can manage it from Settings → Mobile Data in seconds.
+Outside the EU, if you use an eSIM for data, deactivate roaming on your Spanish line so that it doesn't generate expensive consumption.
+You can manage it from Settings → Mobile data in seconds.

 Conclusion

-Roaming is simple once you understand it: within the EU you browse like at home, but outside (and especially on ships and planes) it can be expensive if you don't take precautions.
+Roaming is simple once you understand it: within the EU, you browse like at home, but outside (and especially on boats and planes) it can be expensive if you don't take precautions.
 The key is to control it from the settings and, for trips outside Europe, rely on a fixed-price alternative.
-A travel eSIM saves you from expensive roaming with data from minute one in over 200 destinations.
+A travel eSIM saves you from expensive roaming with data from minute one in more than 200 destinations.

 Marc González Sáez